henry-luo/mark/docs/index.md

 Comparing to XML, Mark has the following advantages:

 - Mark properties can have complex object as value; whereas XML attribute values always need to be quoted and cannot have complex object as value, which is not flexible in syntax and data model.
 - Mark syntax is much cleaner than XML.
-It does not have all the legacy things like DTD, and it does not have whitespace ambiguity.
+It does not have whitespace ambiguity.
+It does not have all the legacy things like DTD.
 - The data model produced by Mark is fully typed, like JSON; whereas XML is only semi-typed without schema.

+## Mark vs. S-expressions

+S-expression from Lisp gave rise to novel ideas like high-order composition, self-hosting program.
+The clean and flexible syntax of Mark mark it ideal for many such applications (e.g. [Mark Template](https://github.com/henry-luo/mark-template), a new JS template engine using Mark for its template syntax).

+The advantage of Mark over S-epxression is that it is more modern, and can directly run in browser and node.js environments.

 ## mark.js